Social Media for Life Sciences 101 [Updated for 2025]

 A few goals we recommend to clients when they’re starting their social media efforts include:

 • Increase website traffic.
 Dig into your Google Analytics to see how much traffic you’re generally getting on your site on a monthly basis.
 (Side note: Check out the screenshot below for an ideal breakdown of website traffic.
-Social media hovers in the middle!)social media website traffic
+Social media hovers in the middle!)

 • Post educational content.
 Commit to posting to your platforms on a regular basis with the majority of posts being informative.
 Position yourself as an authoritative resource, as opposed to being too self-promotional.